 Stop Playing it Safe

 The most innovative TA leaders didn’t get there by being safe.
 While no one in the hiring space will tell you to do anything dangerous or illegal, there are ways to try new things that may feel risky at first.
-To truly embrace innovation, you have to be willing to make the investment of time, energy, and yes, a certain amount of risk.
+To truly embrace your business innovation strategy, you have to be willing to make the investment of time, energy, and yes, a certain amount of risk.

 In fact, that risky business is what separates Talent Acquisition as its own entity, in addition to HR.
 One talent leader thought he had a great idea to create a massive campaign around a digital/traditional hybrid career fair.
 He was unsure if it would work given the sparse population in the area.
 But after planning it out, it was a resounding success but not without some serious internal grumbling.